 “Worry never robs tomorrow of its sorrow, it only saps today of its joy.” —Leo F. Buscaglia

 Part of managing worry is being aware of the costs.
-When we create awareness we are better able to create proactive solutions to minimize or eliminate that cost.
+When we create awareness, we are better able to create proactive solutions to minimize or eliminate that cost and improve our mental health through relaxation techniques.

 What does worrying about the future cost you?

-- Cost #1: Worrying about what has yet to happen uses up valuable mental real estate and time.
+- Worrying about what has yet to happen uses up valuable mental real estate and time.

-- Cost #2: While worry may give you something to do, you most likely have better things to do with your time and your energy.
-For example, you could instead focus on your to-do list or notice the multitude of opportunities waiting for you.
-Focusing on worry not only makes it difficult to handle your to-do list, it also blocks you from seeing those opportunities or the steps that lead to them.
+- Focusing on worry not only makes it difficult to handle your to-do list, it also blocks you from seeing those opportunities or the steps that lead to them.

-- Cost #3: Worrying about the future is also an energy drain leaving you susceptible to more worry.
-Did you know that worry takes advantage of the times when your energy is low?
-That is when worry is at its most powerful.
+- Worrying about the future is also an energy drain leaving you susceptible to more worry.
+Worry is at its most powerful when your energy is low.

-- Cost #4: It is a present moment joy crusher that can lower not just your energy but also your mood.
+- It is a present-moment joy-crusher that can lower not just your energy but also your mood.

-- Cost #5: Speaking of mood; worry never gets you anywhere.
-Worry does not get you to a place where everything is OK.
-It does not make sure that everything is taken care of.
-Actually it does the opposite.
+- Worry does not get you to a place where everything is OK.
+Actually, it does the opposite.

-- Cost #6: Worrying about the future creates a vicious loop of more worry about the future.
+- Worrying about the future creates a vicious cycle of more worry about the future.

 When I find myself worrying about the future, I use the following techniques to manage the worry.